 How will the new meters improve electric system reliability?

 The new meters can report power outages automatically.
 This means that PPL will be able to dispatch repair crews more quickly to restore power.

 Will the new meters improve the way PPL Electric Utilities starts and stops electric service, such as when customers move?

 Yes.
 Currently, the company has to send a service person to visit a home or business to physically connect or disconnect the meter.
 Under the new system, we can complete service requests remotely, meaning that these starts and stops will be faster and more convenient for customers.

 What’s the difference between the current meters and the new ones?

-Our current meters use PPL Electric Utilities power lines to communicate meter reading information to our billing system.
+Our current meters use PPL power lines to communicate meter reading information to our billing system.
 Most of the existing meters are dial meters with a spinning disk.
 We’ll now be using electronic digital meters equipped with wireless communication technology.
-The new meters will communicate data to PPL Electric Utilities through this radio signal system.
+The new meters will communicate data to PPL through this radio signal system.

 Should I be concerned about the privacy of my information with these new meters?

 No. As we always have done, we will carefully protect our customers’ information, consistent with all regulatory requirements.
-All data transmitted by the meters will be encrypted and protected by PPL Electric Utilities.
+All data transmitted by the meters will be encrypted and protected by PPL.
 The new meter system will have multiple layers of safeguards designed to keep your electricity usage data private.